carbon-language/carbon-lang/docs/design/classes.md

 Assert(&sp1.first == &sp1.key);
 ```

+**Future work:** This needs to be connected to the broader design of aliases,
+once that lands.

 ### Private access

 By default, all members of a class are fully publicly accessible.
 Access can be